-In addition to the Risk Management and Operational Ethics Supervisory Committee, there is the Audit Committee of the Company's Supervisory Board ("Audit Committee") is responsible for the submission of the objective and impartial conclusions or proposals to the Supervisory Board on the functioning of the audit and control system in the Group.
+In addition to the Risk Management and Operational Ethics Supervisory Committee, there is the Audit Committee of the Company's Supervisory Board.
+The Audit Committee of the Company's Supervisory Board ("Audit Committee") is responsible for the submission of the objective and impartial conclusions or proposals to the Supervisory Board on the functioning of the audit and control system in the Group.
 The Audit Committee is responsible for monitoring the process of preparation of financial statements of the Issuer and the Group's subsidiaries, with a focus on the relevance and consistency of accounting methods used.
 In addition, it is responsible for monitoring the effectiveness of internal controls and risk management systems of the Issuer and the Group's subsidiaries, to analyse the need for and relevance of these systems and perform the review of the existing internal control management systems.